Dear Zindagi

-Dear Zindagi is a 2016 Indian Hindi-language coming-of-age comedy-drama film written and directed by Gauri Shinde.
-Produced by Gauri Khan, Karan Johar, and Shinde under the banners Red Chillies Entertainment, Dharma Productions, and Hope Productions respectively, the film stars Alia Bhatt and Shah Rukh Khan in lead roles, with Ira Dubey, Kunal Kapoor, Angad Bedi, Ali Zafar (in his final Hindi film appearance), Yashaswini Dayama, and Rohit Saraf in supporting roles.
-The narrative follows Kaira, a budding cinematographer dealing with personal and professional insecurities, who finds a new perspective on life after undergoing therapy sessions with unconventional psychologist Dr. Jehangir "Jug" Khan.
+Dear Zindagi is a 2016 Indian Hindi-language coming-of-age comedy drama film written and directed by Gauri Shinde.
+It was produced by Gauri Khan, Karan Johar, and Shinde under the banners of Red Chillies Entertainment, Dharma Productions, and Hope Productions, respectively.
+The film stars Alia Bhatt and Shah Rukh Khan in the lead roles with Ira Dubey, Kunal Kapoor, Angad Bedi, Ali Zafar (in his final Hindi film acting credit), Yashaswini Dayama and debutant Rohit Suresh Saraf in supporting roles.
+The plot centres on a budding cinematographer who is discontented with her life and meets a free-spirited psychologist who helps her to gain a new perspective on her life.

-Principal photography took place across Goa and Mumbai between January and May 2016.
-The music was composed by Amit Trivedi with lyrics primarily by Kausar Munir.
+Development of the film began in 2015, when Shinde signed Alia Bhatt and Sharukh Khan for a film to be made under her banner.
+Principal photography took place in Goa and Mumbai, in the period from 21 January to 20 May 2016.
+The film features a score composed by Amit Trivedi and lyrics written mostly by Kausar Munir.

-Released theatrically on 25 November 2016 (preceded by a limited release in North America on 23 November), Dear Zindagi received positive reviews from critics, with praise directed at Shinde's direction, the film's themes and dialogues, its soundtrack, and the lead performances—particularly those of Bhatt and Khan.
-A commercial success, the film grossed ₹138.91 crore (US$20 million) worldwide.
+Dear Zindagi was released on 23 November 2016 in North America during the Thanksgiving weekend, two days before its worldwide release on 25 November 2016, and grossed ₹138.91 crore at the worldwide box office, thus emerging as a commercial success.
+It received positive reviews from critics, with particular praise directed towards the themes, direction, screenplay, dialogues, soundtrack and performances, especially Bhatt and Khan's performances.

-At the 62nd Filmfare Awards, the film received two nominations: Best Actress (Bhatt) and Best Lyricist (Munir for "Love You Zindagi").
+At the 62nd Filmfare Awards, Dear Zindagi received 2 nominations – Best Actress (Bhatt) and Best Lyricist (Kausar Munir for "Love You Zindagi").